wdes/typescript-openapi-builder/README.md

 - [ ] Improve README.md to state code importation
 - [ ] Add more tests
-- [ ] Clean all unused files from the project
 - [ ] Have 100% coverage

 ## Known bugs